GreeningLab/GNA5031_applied3/README.md

 trimal -in input.msa.fasta  -out input.msa.trim.fasta -automated1
 # 0m8.611s tested
 ```

+**FOR INSTRUCTORS: help students operate trimal using the above codes.
+Help students to move forward using pre-generated data if didn't work**

 ### 5.4 Phylogenetic inference
 Tree inference, also known as phylogenetic inference, is the process of reconstructing the evolutionary relationships among different organisms or groups of organisms based on their molecular or morphological characteristics.
 The resulting tree structure is called a phylogenetic tree, and it represents the evolutionary history of the group under study.
 The goal of tree inference is to reconstruct a tree that best explains the observed similarities and differences among the sequences or traits, while minimizing the number of evolutionary changes required to explain the data.